 Figure 1 Excerpt from Wells Family Bible showing Thomas, Charlotte and the births of some of their children, original held by unknown.
 Digital images held by author.

-British families were in desperate misery due to the increased taxes and the increase in food prices.
+British families were in desperate misery due to the increased taxes and the same with food prices.
 Unemployment was high and labour-saving machinery was putting many out of work.
-Thomas was lucky that he had a job to help clothe and feed his wife and four children.
+Thomas was lucky he had a job to help clothe and feed his wife and four children.
 He worked for Abraham, William and Edward Driver.
 The Driver business was involved in surveying, land agents and auctioneers in Kent Road, Surrey.

 The trip out to Van Diemen's Land on the Sir William Bensley to Sydney and then the Cochin to his final destination, must have been eventful for Thomas.
 These were the same ships delivering the new Lieutenant Governor, William Sorrell to Van Diemen's Land.
 Thomas would serve as Sorrell's clerk throughout his governorship.

 Figure 2 Lt Governor William Sorrell, Wikipedia, https://en.wikipedia.org/wiki/William_Sorell, accessed 4th January, 2020

 In 1818 Thomas received a conditional pardon and 65 acres at New Town which he continued to add to.
 He received his full pardon in 1821.
 Thomas started breeding merinos on his property Allanvale and speculated in wool.
 This, however, turned into a fruitless exercise and by 1824 he had gone bankrupt.
 He ended up in debtors prison for a number of years but managed to get back on his feet by practicing as an accountant and paying back his creditors.